 New Jersey is yet another eastern state bordering ocean that has a coastal or island Remote Spot.
 In fact, our calculations preliminarily show that–of the 21 continental United States that border ocean–16 have coastal or island Remote Spots.
 This is a very interesting story unfolding.
-It appears that, in our nation’s history, the rate of coastal or island development has lagged behind that of the mainland.
+It appears that, in our nation’s development history, the rate of coastal or island development has lagged behind that of the mainland.
 We worry that it eventually will catch up and consume remaining undeveloped islands.

 …Heading due east down a narrow tidal creek.
 The boat goes aground in the exposed shallows.
 Time to peruse the map for another route and turn around.
 We slowly boat back toward the landing, then pick a channel that meanders north into Great Bay.
 We idle eastward toward the Brigantine Wilderness, where the Remote Spot resides.